 Wednesday, June 1 we told the locals goodbye and headed back to the Cassiar Highway.
 We stopped at a pull out to check signals with the Rainwaters and a logger stopped for his break.
 We found they carry 80,000 pounds of logs.

 A little farther up the road.
-We stopped at the Mehan Lake Provincial rest area for a lunch break and enjoyed the scenery of the lake and mountains.
+We stopped at the Mehan Lake Provincial rest area for a lunch break and enjoyed the

 A short distance from there was the Bell II crossing and Lodge which is a popular place with heliskiers in the winter.
 What is heliskiing?
 We guessed Helsinki cross country or Helicopter skiing.
 You were right if you said Helicopter skiing.
 We found it is the ultimate.
 With over 9,500 KM2 it is big.
 Last Frontier Helisking operates the largest single heliski area on the planet and all of it is exclusively for our use.
 The Skeena and Coast Mountains of northern BC offer massive tree runs in old growth forest, huge glaciated features in high alpine terrain and everything in between.
 It’s a nirvana of steep and aggressive lines for the diehard, through to gentler terrain for a mellow experience.